zhenjl/zen31/content/blog/two-developers-walk-into-a-bar.md

 Old-Timer System Developer:

-> I can perform this opeartion: `(this_month XOR last_month) AND this_month`.
+> I can perform this opeartion: `(this_month XOR last_month) XOR this_month`.
 This will return a bit array that has the bit set if the host was "down" last month but now it's "up".
 Then count the number of "1" bits of the resulting bit array.